ThreeLetters/SuperSQL/README.md

 ## FAQ

+**What is a SQLResponse?**

+SQLResponse is the object returned from a query.
+It implements the ArrayAccess and Iterator interfaces, and so can be accessed and iterated through like an array.
+When you do access a row or iterate through, a function is called and fetches the row from the database, and caches it.
+If all rows are fetched, then the connection is deleted as it does not have to be used anymore.

 **Whats the difference between this and Medoo?**

 While on the most basic level, SuperSQL and Medoo are the same, they are quite different.

 * Response class - SuperSQL has a response class to access crucial information, such as errors
 * Helper - SuperSQL comes with an optional advanced helper class, with helper functions, while medoo has a simple one built right in.
-* Smaller & lightweight - SuperSQL is smaller than medoo
+* Smaller & lightweight - SuperSQL is smaller than Medoo, yet has more features.
 * Development - SuperSQL's code is well structured and it is commented - so you can understand it more
 * SuperSQL is faster - Using xdebug, we found that superSQL's parser is faster than medoo's. (x1000,100%)
 * SuperSQL is less confusing.
 (EG, ``SELECT * FROM `table` `` is just `$SuperSQL->select('table');`)